jorritvm/docker_tryouts/README.md

 &nbsp;
 ## R
-For the R ecosystem the Rocker project has a list of previous R versions packed up into docker images: https://hub.docker.com/layers/rocker/r-ver/4.2.2/images/sha256-6d025464b936c92b0e159a847b153464aac90ce13dd7cfe91073ebaa7babfb04?context=explore
+For the R ecosystem the Rocker project has 2 streams of images (https://rocker-project.org/images/).
+* the versioned stack: built on debian stable or ubuntu LTS, meant to provide stability
+* the base stack: meant to provide the latest version of libraries and compilers

+**A big difference between these two is that r-base is shipped with the littler command line tool (https://github.com/eddelbuettel/littler?ref=hosting.analythium.io) while r-ver is not!
+As such, any example dockerfiles using 'install.r', 'r -e', 'update.r', ... have to be modified to use Rscript calls instead.**

+For my purposes, to be in line with the R install on my windows system, I am testing with the r-ver:4.2.2 image from the versioned stack: https://hub.docker.com/layers/rocker/r-ver/4.2.2/images/sha256-6d025464b936c92b0e159a847b153464aac90ce13dd7cfe91073ebaa7babfb04?context=explore

-## 03 minimal R
+### 03 minimal R
 Very similar setup to 01_python... from above.
 Just used a rocker base image and another entrypoint (Rscript in linux).

 ```docker